Discover the Best Home Loan for Your Needs with Arvest Bank

 Home Equity Loans

 For more borrowing power, you can tap into the equity in your home.
 Because your home is one of the biggest investments you will make, it is a great source of collateral.
 Whether for personal, family or household expenses, you can use the equity in your home to obtain a fixed rate loan.
 If you want to upgrade your home, buy a car or just consolidate debt, a home equity loan may be the answer for you.
-You may also wish to consider a home equity line of credit (HELOC).
+In terms of your Kansas City financial planning, you may also wish to consider a home equity line of credit (HELOC).
 This allows you to borrow any funds as you need them, as opposed to acquiring them all at once, and borrow against a line of credit.
 An unsecured loan is another possibility, especially if you want to make home improvements without using any collateral.

 Carmen Schaunaman ~ NMLS #1134049 and John Kelley II ~ NMLS #1484736